spiral-modules/cms-pieces/README.md

 </pieces:piece>
 ```

-In editor mode content of the piece will be wrapped in diff like this:
+In editor mode content of the piece will be wrapped in div like this:
 ```html
 <div data-piece="html" data-id="sample-piece">
   Piece content.